FallenMoonNetwork/CanaryLib/README.md

-CanaryLib
+CanaryMod
 =========
-Copyright (c) 2012, FallenMoonNetwork
+Copyright (c) 2012, FallenMoonNetwork/CanaryMod Team
 All rights reserved.

 Redistribution and use in source and binary forms, with or without